 Separation from the old man >> Circumcision is a sign of obedience >> Symbolism

 over substance -- These verses go with verses 2-6.
-The reason people preach circumcision is to avoid
+The reason people

 the cross of Christ.
 Circumcision has been erroneously associated with the

-baptism is a requirement of the new covenant, but circumcision never saved
+the sign of faith in the new covenant, but circumcision never saved anyone, anymore than baptism saved

-salvation is a personal thing.
-We cover our private parts, and so the symbol
+salvation is a personal thing; we cover our private parts, and so the symbol

 Gal 5-11